 Reducing stress – whether physical or mental – should help to restore your BDNF levels.

-Lifestyle changes to boost BDNF:
+Lifestyle changes and diet for boosting BDNF:

 - control stress and inflammation